Judicial immunity: United States

+Significant cases

+The following are a few significant or illustrative cases on judicial immunity in the United States:

 Stump v.
 Sparkman (1978)

 One of the leading decisions on judicial immunity is Stump v.
 Sparkman.
 In 1971, Judge Harold D. Stump granted a mother's petition to have a tubal ligation performed on her 15-year-old daughter, whom the mother alleged was "somewhat retarded".
 The daughter was told that the surgery was to remove her appendix.
 In 1975 the daughter, going by her then-married name of Linda Sparkman, learned that she had been sterilized.
 She sued the judge.
 The U.S. Supreme Court ruled that the judge could not be sued, because the decision was made in the course of his duties.
 In that regard, it was irrelevant that the judge's decision may have been contrary to law and morally reprehensible.

 Harris v.
 Harvey (1979)

-Judges usually, but not always, receive immunity from being sued.
-One exception where a judge was sued and lost is Harris v.
-Harvey (1979).
+One significant case where a judge was sued and did not receive immunity is Harris v.
+Harvey.
 Sylvester Harris, an African-American police lieutenant in Racine, Wisconsin, was attacked in a variety of ways by Judge Richard G. Harvey.
 Harris sued Harvey because of (a) comments Harvey made to the news media, (b) threatening letters Harvey wrote to city and county officials who attempted to defend Harris, and (c) parties Harvey held for ranking state officials during which he attempted to get Harris removed from law enforcement.
-The jury concluded that Harvey was not eligible for judicial immunity for these actions, as such acts which were not part of the judge's normal duties (i.e. were "outside his jurisdiction").
-The jury awarded Harris $260,000 damages.
-Another judge later added $7,500 legal fees.
+The jury concluded that Harvey was not eligible for judicial immunity for these actions, as such acts were not part of the judge's normal duties (i.e. they were "outside his jurisdiction").
+The jury awarded Harris $260,000 in damages.
+Another judge later added $7,500 in legal fees.
 The United States Court of Appeals for the Seventh Circuit concurred with the jury's decision.
-Judge Harvey petitioned the Seventh Circuit court for an en banc rehearing, which was denied.
-His petition to the Supreme Court was also denied.
+Judge Harvey petitioned the Seventh Circuit court for an en banc rehearing, and petitioned to the Supreme Court, both of which were denied.
 Harris v.
 Harvey is the first case in the United States where a sitting court judge has been sued and lost in a civil action; it is a binding precedent in the Seventh Circuit and is persuasive authority in the other circuits.